mhenke/cfwheels-training/05-authentication.md

 </cffunction>
 ```

-You can add other functions to '/controllers/Controller.cfc' and make them globally available in all your controllers like we did for 'checkLogin`.
+You can add other functions to '/controllers/Controller.cfc' and make them globally available in all your controllers like we did for 'checkLogin'.

 Then we define an action to check if the person is logged in.
 If not, we redirect to the login page.
-If true this filter create a  variable called LoggedInUser and then allow the requested action to be rendered.
+If true this filter creates a variable called LoggedInUser and then allow the requested action to be rendered.

 The first thing we need to do is sprinkle 'checkLogin' on most of our controllers:

-- In 'tags.cfc' , we don’t have any actions that need to be protected.
+- In 'tags.cfc', we don't have any actions that need to be protected.
-- In 'comments.cfc' , we never implemented 'index' and 'delete`, but just in case we do lets allow unauthenticated users to only access
+- In 'comments.cfc', we never implemented 'index' and 'delete', but just in case we do lets allow unauthenticated users to only access
-- In 'Articles.cfc' authentication should be required for 'new`, 'create' , 'edit' , 'update' and 'delete`.
-Figure out how to write the before filter using either 'only' or 'except`
+- In 'Articles.cfc' authentication should be required for 'new', 'create' , 'edit' , 'update' and 'delete'.
+Figure out how to write the before filter using either 'only' or 'except'

 Did you know how?
 If not here is the code to add the filters.
-In the '/controllers/Comments.cfc`:
+In the '/controllers/Comments.cfc':

 ```cfm
 <cffunction name="init">